oasis-open/openc2-oif-orchestrator/docs/Orchestrator.md

 - Python 3.6+
 - pip 18+

+## Getting Started
+- Clone/Fork/Download the repo
+- Create a local copy on you system, if not downloaded
+- Be sure Docker is running

 ## Configuration
 - Run `configure.py` with the desired options prior to starting the Orchestrator for the first time
 	- Options